• Look people in the eye.

 What kinds of music do you sing?

 We sing many different kinds of music: folk songs, folk rock, country, regional favourites, upbeat songs, pub songs, ballads and much more.
 Our Christmas repertoire features many favourite carols and seasonal songs – and several you may have never heard before.
-We sing everything from Irving Berlin to Gordon Lightfotot, show tunes from Broadway to London’s West End.
+We sing everything from Irving Berlin to Gordon Lightfoot, show tunes from Broadway to London’s West End.

 Comments are closed.